 Thomson is a somewhat small city located in the state of Georgia.
 With a population of 6,792 people and five associated neighborhoods, Thomson is the 127th largest community in Georgia.

-Telecommuters are a relatively large percentage of the workforce: 10.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Thomson telecommute to their jobs.
+Overall, about 10.23% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Thomson are slightly less educated than the national average of 21.84% for the average city or town: 13.26% of adults in Thomson have a bachelor's degree or advanced degree
+The percentage of adults in Thomson with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.26% of adults in Thomson have a bachelor's degree or advanced degree.

 The per capita income in Thomson in 2022 was $22,045, which is low income relative to Georgia and the nation.
 This equates to an annual income of $88,180 for a family of four.
 However, Thomson contains both very wealthy and poor people as well.